 "I went from having a well-paid, secure, boring job in insurance, to having a badly-paid, insecure, cool job in comedy.
 I quit my well paid-job in insurance and ended up with a terribly-paid job in comedy.
 If this sounds like a good idea, then this is the course for you...
 Without this course I'd still just be writing jokes in my parents’ basement...
 Now I've got a degree they've let me move back into the main house.”
 Joel Pitcher

 SCHOLARSHIPS AND BURSARIES

 The NFTS want to encourage applications from the brightest and best talent out there….from all backgrounds.
 We are actively seeking to redress imbalances within the Industry by encouraging applications from under-represented groups, and have bursaries of £4650 on offer to 2 of the successful candidates.
-Bursaries will be awarded to stand out talent who can demonstrate that without this funding they would not be able to afford the course, or who can demonstrate they bring a unique and distinct perspective and voice to the course.
+Bursaries help towards the cost of the course andwill be awarded to stand out talent who can demonstrate that without this funding they would not be able to afford the course, or who can demonstrate they bring a unique and distinct perspective and voice to the course.

 The course is made up of a number of modules and workshops, you learn by ‘doing’ as well as understanding theory and developing a variety of practical and creative skills.

 Module 1: Writing and producing sketch shows A sketch needs a premise, a core funny idea that is its reason to exist.
 As soon as a sketch begins, the audience looks for this premise and it needs to be apparent.
 You will learn how this works by writing sketches for different shows and getting feedback on them from established sketch performers and producers.
 You will have your material read by experienced sketch performers, and the chance to have your material performed for an invited audience.